-Attention:
+Attention ·

-- Do not use liquids containing ammonia for checking the pipe. - Never handle with open light and do not smoke if you look for leakage or if you connect a new gas cylinder.
+- Do not use liquids containing ammonia for checking the pipe. - Never handle with open light and do not smoke when looking for a leakage or connecting a new gas cylinder.

 And here is some more advice on how to prevent difficulties with the gas installation: